SoftwareGuy/ENet-CSharp/README.md

 `Host.PreventConnections(bool state)` prevents access to the host for new incoming connections.
 This function makes the host completely invisible from outside, any peer that attempts to connect to it will be timed out.

 `Host.Broadcast(byte channelID, ref Packet packet, Peer[] peers)` queues a packet to be sent to a range of peers or to all peers associated with the host if the optional peers parameter is not used.
 Any zeroed `Peer` structure in an array will be excluded from the broadcast.
+Instead of an array, a single `Peer` can be passed to function which will be excluded from the broadcast.

 `Host.CheckEvents(out Event @event)` checks for any queued events on the host and dispatches one if available.
 Returns > 0 if an event was dispatched, 0 if no events are available, < 0 on failure.